 The “how to become a literary agent” question is one I get a lot, from both hopeful college kids and from people who see what I do, think it looks like great fun and want to make a career change.
-Well, dear readers, you’re about to get a much more honest and depressing answer than I think you want.
+Well, dear readers, you’re about to get an honest (and somewhat depressing) answer about choosing the literary agent career path.
 Most agents start out by reading slush or acting as an agent’s assistant (which I have done).
 However, publishing is an old industry so there are a lot of apprentice-type relationships at the very beginning, where people learn and work for free.
 Nathan Bransford has a great take on this subject, so you should read his post, too.
 You can also check out what does a literary agent do across the way on this blog.

 Want to know how to become a literary agent?
 Get a day job.
 No, really.
-Most newer agents have a day job, actually.
+Most newer agents have a day job.
 For a period of time, before I saved up enough living expenses to see me through the next year or so, I worked full-time as the world’s worst (I’ll admit, since I was always reading manuscripts at the office) product manager at a lucrative dot com.
 Yes, while agenting, getting my MFA, going to conferences, making NYC trips, selling books, reading submissions, reading ARCs and keeping up with each new publishing season, blogging, the whole nine.
 No, I didn’t sleep much.
 Yes, this is about the amount of time and energy it takes to get started for some people, and the number of hats people usually end up wearing.

 Aspiring agents can avoid the day job route if they work for a large NYC or LA agency where there is an office space and they can be paid salary to do office admin/assistant type duties in addition to their agenting.
-Another way to avoid this issue, obviously, is having someone who’s willing to support you and put up with your lean years in the hopes that you career will take off.
+Another way to avoid this issue, obviously, is having someone who’s willing to support you and put up with your lean years while your literary agent career takes off.

 But most agencies, even those with offices, pay no salary and are commission only.
 And you don’t earn the full 15% as an up-and-coming agent.
 Sure, the agency commission is always 15%, as far as the author knows.
 But new agents pocket between 5% and 10% of the total sale, not the full 15%, and the rest goes to the agency as profit and to pay overhead.
 Overall, the money situation is pretty bleak at the beginning.